 What is veterinary oncology?

-The veterinary oncology specialists at Southern Arizona Veterinary Specialty & Emergency Center are able to provide your pet with many advanced cancer treatment options.
+Veterinary Oncology at the Southern Arizona Veterinary Specialty & Emergency Center is provided by Southwest Veterinary Oncology and can provide your pet with many advanced cancer treatment options.
 Treatment may include surgery, chemotherapy, radiation therapy or any combination of modalities.
 Care is provided by a team of doctors and technicians led by board certified veterinarian Mary K. Klein, DVM, MS, DACVIM, DACVRO, who has dedicated her medical career to the diagnosis and treatment of cancer in animals.
 In addition to her work with the Southern Arizona Veterinary Specialty & Emergency Center, she is a clinical lecturer and researcher at the University of Arizona Cancer Center.

 Common veterinary oncology procedures we provide.